redis/redis-doc/docs/reference/protocol-spec.md

 When using RESP3, `redis-cli` displays it correctly because it is sent as a Verbatim String reply (with its three bytes being "raw").
 When using RESP2, however, the `redis-cli` is hard-coded to look for the `INFO` command to ensure its correct display to the user.

-<a name="big-number-reply"></a>

-### Big Numbers
-This type can encode integer values outside the range of signed 64-bit integers.

-Big Numbers use the following encoding:

-    (<big-number>\r\n

-* The left parenthesis character (`(`) as the first byte.
-* The number.
-* The CRLF terminator.

-Example:

-    (3492890328409238509324850943850943825024385\r\n

-Big numbers can be positive or negative and can't include a decimal part.
-Client libraries written in languages with a big number type should return a big number.
-When big numbers aren't supported, the client should return a string and signal to the caller that the reply is a big integer when possible (depending on the API used by the client library).

 <a name="map-reply"></a>

 ### Maps